-To gain efficiency, the City of Quinte West has decided to convert to water meters with radio transmitters.
-The radio transmitters will allow the City’s meter readers to drive or walk by a property to obtain the reading for each water meter, thus saving time.
+In an effort to gain efficiency, the City of Quinte West has decided to convert to water meters with radio transmitters.
+The radio transmitters will allow the meter readers to drive by a property in order to obtain the reading for each water meter thus saving time.

-The water meter replacement project began on Sept.
-1, 2016.
+The water meter replacement project began mid-November 2020.

-In most cases, it is a simple procedure and should not require more than 60 minutes from start to finish.
+In most cases it is a simple procedure and should not require more than 90 minutes from start to finish.